Washington, D.C.: Architecture

-Notable contemorary residential buildings, restaurants, shops, and office buildings in the city include the Wharf on the Southwest Waterfront; Navy Yard along the Anacostia River; and CityCenterDC located Downtown.
-The Wharf, given its proximity to the Potomac River, has seen the construction of several high-rise office and residential buildings overlooking the river.
+Notable contemporary residential buildings, restaurants, shops, and office buildings in the city include the Wharf on the Southwest Waterfront, Navy Yard along the Anacostia River, and CityCenterDC in Downtown.
+The Wharf has seen the construction of several high-rise office and residential buildings overlooking the Potomac River.
 Additionally, restaurants, bars, and shops have been opened at street level.
 Many of these buildings have a modern glass exterior and heavy curvature.
 CityCenterDC is home to Palmer Alley, a pedestrian-only walkway, and houses several apartment buildings, restaurants, and luxury-brand storefronts with streamlined glass and metal facades.

 Outside Downtown D.C., architectural styles are more varied.
 Historic buildings are designed primarily in the Queen Anne, Châteauesque, Richardsonian Romanesque, Georgian Revival, Beaux-Arts, and a variety of Victorian styles.
 Rowhouses are prominent in areas developed after the Civil War and typically follow Federal and late Victorian designs.
 Georgetown's Old Stone House, built in 1765, is the oldest-standing building in the city.
 Founded in 1789, Georgetown University features a mix of Romanesque and Gothic Revival architecture.
-The Ronald Reagan Building is the largest building in the district with a total area of approximately 3.1 million square feet (288,000 m2).
-Washington Union Station is designed from a combination of different architectural styles.
-Its Great Hall, which serves as the main hall within the building, has elaborate gold leaf designs along the ceilings and the hall includes several decorative classical-style statues.
+The Ronald Reagan Building is the largest building in the district with a total area of about 3.1 million square feet (288,000 m2).
+Washington Union Station is designed in a combination of architectural styles.
+Its Great Hall has elaborate gold leaf designs along the ceilings and the hall includes several decorative classical-style statues.